ambianic/ambianic-docs/docs-md/developers/development-environment.md

 If you have not used Gitpod before, go ahead and [give it a try](https://www.gitpod.io/#get-started).

+You can launch your gitpod space for your forked repo in one of two ways:

+1. Point your browser to an URL composed of the gitpod web app prefix and your forked repo URL.
+For example: `https://gitpod.io/#https://github.com/MY_GITHUB_ACCOUNT/ambianic-edge`
+2. Alternatively, using the [Gitpod browser extension](https://www.gitpod.io/docs/browser-extension/), just hit the green gitpod button on your fork's main page:
+![Screen Shot 2021-09-07 at 10 40 45 AM](https://user-images.githubusercontent.com/2234901/132374456-438268ae-d546-4245-9f25-9377460de97e.png)

 When your gitpod space starts for your repo, in the background it will install all the required dependencies, pre-commit hooks and other environment settings required to build, run and test the project.
 You can focus on writing, testing and committing your new code.
 You can study the gitpod config file (`.gitpod.yml`) located at the root of your repo for details on the virtual dev environment setup steps.

+Once your gitpod space starts it will automatically open and run the main modules for the project.
+You will also see a terminal running the full testsuite to ensure that you environment is in good shape and ready for coding.

 ## Ambianic Edge Development Environment

 ### Gitpod (recommended)

-You can launch your gitpod space for Ambianic Edge in one of two ways:

-1. Point your browser to an URL composed of the gitpod web app prefix and your forked repo URL.
-For example: `https://gitpod.io/#https://github.com/MY_GITHUB_ACCOUNT/ambianic-edge`
-2. Alternatively, using the [Gitpod browser extension](https://www.gitpod.io/docs/browser-extension/), just hit the green gitpod button on your fork's main page:
-![Screen Shot 2021-09-07 at 10 40 45 AM](https://user-images.githubusercontent.com/2234901/132374456-438268ae-d546-4245-9f25-9377460de97e.png)

-Once launched, you will see several shell terminals automatically open and run the main modules that Ambinic Edge is composed of:
+Once your gitpod space for your Ambianic Edge fork is launched, you will see several shell terminals automatically open and run the main modules that Ambinic Edge is composed of:
 1. Core sensor monitoring and inference engine.
 2. OpenAPI server (fastapi/uvicorn)
 3. Peer-to-peer proxy (HTTP over WebRTC)